SkillMimic: Learning Basketball Interaction Skills from Demonstrations: Related Work

-Mimicking human motion for robot control is an efficient method of learning humanoid skills.
-DeepMimic \cite{DeepMimic}, a pioneer in this field, uses imitation learning to perform a variety of highly dynamic skills, including backflips, cartwheels, and running.
+\paragraph{Locomotion Imitation Learning.} Mimicking human motion for robot control is an efficient method of learning humanoid skills.
+DeepMimic \cite{DeepMimic}, a pioneer in this field, uses imitation learning to perform a variety of highly dynamic locomotion skills.
 The introduction of Generative Adversarial Imitation Learning (GAIL) \cite{ho2016generative} into humanoid imitation learning by AMP \cite{amp} lessens constraints on data alignment, thus enhancing its versatility.
-ASE \cite{ase} further amplifies motion diversity in GAIL training, incorporates a pre-trained low-level policy to acquire locomotion skills, and deploys a high-level policy to repurpose these locomotion skills for specific tasks, such as striking pillars at random locations.
-This methodology is subsequently expanded in numerous efforts to augment condition and text control \cite{juravsky2022padl,tessler2023calm,dou2023c,zhu2023neural,sun2023prompt,ren2024insactor,pan2024synthesizing}, as well as to design automated rewards \cite{cui2024anyskill}.
-This collection of studies employs imitation learning to broaden the scope of data-driven skill acquisition, enabling the control and reuse of these learned skills for high-level tasks.
+ASE \cite{ase} further amplifies motion diversity in GAIL training, incorporates a pre-trained low-level policy to acquire locomotion skills, and deploys a high-level policy to repurpose these locomotion skills for specific tasks, such as striking pillars.
+These methodologies are subsequently expanded in numerous efforts to augment condition and text control \cite{juravsky2022padl,tessler2023calm,dou2023c,zhu2023neural,sun2023prompt,ren2024insactor,pan2024synthesizing,luo2024smplolympics,won2022physics}, as well as to design automated rewards \cite{cui2024anyskill}.
 However, a limitation of these studies is their exclusive focus on learning isolated locomotion skills through imitation.
 This requires additional pipeline and reward design for learning interaction skills, even for relatively simple ones, such as moving boxes \cite{hassan2023synthesizing} or striking pillars \cite{ase}.
-In contrast, our approach achieves unified learning of diverse basketball interaction skills without the need for skill-specific reward design and hyperparameter tuning.
+In contrast, our approach enables unified learning of diverse interaction skills, eliminating the need for skill-specific reward engineering.